Sushantdbg/isThis-a-Bug/README.md

 # isThis-a-Bug

-### This is a croudsourced bug alert system for huge software and products
+### This is a crowdsourced bug alert system for huge software and products

 <br/>
 <br/>